jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 A: Celeste.

 Q: Yes.
-You [unintelligible].
-Especially during the work week when I bring all my stuff and I'm really good on the diet.
+Someone has asked questions about heaviness in the pancreas and also heaviness in the liver.
+I've been having heaviness in my liver a lot, especially during the work week when I bring all my stuff and I'm really good on the diet.
 On the weekends sometimes like I'm busy so I'll just drink milk or I'll just eat some eggs or something like that to get me by or something.
 But is, and you said something about being about fat.
 Is that something that I need?
-What should I do in case of something like that? ]
+What should I do in case of something like that?

 A: Just add some lemon juice to your juice, vegetable juice.
 Juice one lemon, one medium sized lemon per quart of vegetable juice.
 And that will help the liver break down those fats.
 It's less heavy.

 Q: That's the only time you put the lemon into the juice.

-A: Well, some people who are very, very overweight and their weight loss cycle, you can put some lemon juice in the vegetable juice.
+A: Well, some people who are very, very overweight in their weight loss cycle, you can put some lemon juice in the vegetable juice.

 Q: But still keep with the amount of fats that I'm eating.

 A: Correct, yeah.
-Unless you're on the weight loss program. [unintelligible] You were skinny for a very long time.
+Unless you're on the weight loss program.
+You don't like that yet, right?
+You were skinny for a very long time.
 How long were you vegetarian?

 Q: Years, I was doing meat before I got on the diet for quite a while.
 But when maybe about 20 years ago before that I had been vegetarian for a while.